ta0kira/zeolite/README.md

   category itself and `unittest`.
 - `visibility any` will prevent functions from getting called in `@category` functions but not anywhere else.
+- For `@value` functions with limited visibility, sometimes an [explicit type conversion](#explicit-type-conversion) of the value will be needed prior to making the function call, e.g., `value?Parent.call()`.
+The effect is that the allowed argument and return types could be more limited.

 ### Builtins